-Our specialist team of family visa solicitors can provide free immigration advice online concerning your application for a fiancé Visa in the UK.
-Ask a question to our specialist team of fiancé visa solicitors for free immigration advice online, or book an appointment online for detailed immigration advice with our specialist fiancé visa solicitors concerning your entry clearance application for a fiancé visa UK.
+Our specialist team of family visa solicitors can provide free 5-minute immigration advice on your fiancé visa application.
+Ask a question to our specialist team of fiancé visa solicitors for free immigration advice, or book an appointment online for detailed immigration advice with our specialist fiancé visa solicitors concerning your entry clearance application for a fiancé visa UK.

 Specialist Fiancé Visa Lawyers UK

-How To Apply For Fiancé Visa Entry Clearance?
+How To Apply for a Fiancé Visa Entry Clearance?

-The step-by-step process to apply for a fiancé visa UK is as below:
+The step-by-step process to apply for a fiancé visa UK is as follows:

 - Submit your completed application form for a fiancé visa UK online by paying the application fee for a fiancé visa UK.
 You do not have to pay an Immigration Health Surcharge (IHS) for the fiancé visa entry clearance application.